hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/scale_elements.rst

    :align: right
    :alt: Scale Elements node.

-The *Scale Elements Node* scales groups of connected edges and faces.
-When multiple selected faces/edges share the same vertices, they are scaled together.
-The center and scaling factor is averaged in this case.
+Scales the selected faces or edges, letting you specify a scaling factor and pivot point for each one.
+Connected faces/edges are scaled together using their average factor and pivot point.

 Inputs
 ======

-Mesh
+Geometry
    Standard geometry input.

 Selection
-   Whether to scale each edge or face.
-   True values mean the element will be scaled, false means it will be unaffected.
+   Boolean field indicating which elements to scale.

 Scale
-   The factor used to scale elements or groups of elements.
+   The scaling factor for each element.

 Center
-   Origin of the scaling for each element.
-If multiple elements are connected, their center is averaged.
+   The pivot point for each element.

 Axis :guilabel:`Single Axis Mode Only`
-   Axis in which to scale the element.
-This input is normalized internally, so the length does not matter.
+   Axis along which to scale each element.
+This vector is normalized internally, so the length does not matter.

 Properties